-In a similar study up to 95% of appendix such patients were specimens in histologically reported abnormal18.
-Another 14.2% study showed that of all appendectomies were reported as chronic appendicitis.
+In a similar study up to 95% of appendix such patients specimens in histologically reported abnormal18.
+Another 14.2% showed that appendectomies were reported as chronic appendicitis.
 In about 81.8% of the patients appendectomy could relieve their pain completely19.
 In over 3600 cases of appendectomy, an average of 1.1 % (range: 0.01%-3%) of patients had symptoms for at least two weeks and a proof of chronic appendicitis on their pathologic exam14.
 In both of the above-mentioned studies 14,19 chronic appendicitis was assumed an independent entity from acute and recurrent appendicitis (Table 1).